Jbudnick/Interview-Attendance-Case-Study/README.md

 Be wary of data leakage - unwittingly providing more information about your target in your dataset than would be available at the time of prediction.
 Read more [here.](https://www.kaggle.com/dansbecker/data-leakage)

-To determine real-world relevance, you usually need to bring in your out-of-model knowlege to quantify the cost-benefit of performance metrics.
+To determine real-world relevance, you usually need to bring in your out-of-model knowledge to quantify the cost-benefit of performance metrics.
 Recall your profit-curve assignment!